hunteke/temoa/docs/source/Documentation.rst

  * Python has a vibrant community.
-Whereas mathematical optimization has a small community, its open-source segment even smaller, and the EEO segment significantly smaller than that, the Python community is huge, and ecompasses many disciplines.
+Whereas mathematical optimization has a small community, its open-source segment even smaller, and the EEO segment significantly smaller than that, the Python community is huge, and encompasses many disciplines.
 This means that where a developer may struggle to find an answer, implementation, or workaround to a problem with a more standard AML, Python will likely enable a community-suggested solution.

  * Powerful documentation tools.
 One of the available toolsets in the Python world is documentation generators that *dynamically* introspect Python code.